zdravkov/kendo-docs/api/dataviz/chart.md

 * "sum" - the sum of all values for the date period.
 * "first" - the first value
 * function(values, series, dataItems, category) - user-defined aggregate function.
 Returns single value or data item.
-* object  - (compound aggregate) **Applicable to "candlestick" and ohlc "series"**.
+* object  - (compound aggregate) **Applicable to "candlestick", "boxPlot"  and ohlc "series"**.
 Specifies the aggregate for each data item field.

 ##### Example - set the chart series aggregate